Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 Bicycle racks are placed in various locations throughout the campus and are to be used by all non-licensed two-wheel vehicles.

 Students will not be permitted to bring bicycles into buildings or secure them to lampposts, sign posts or fences under any circumstances.
 Staff members are permitted to disassemble the front wheel of the bicycle and secure it in their office.
 Under no circumstances will bikes be left in hallways or stairwells.
-Violators will be subject to confiscation of vehicles and/or fine of $50.
+Violators will be subject to confiscation of vehicles, a citation, and a fine of $50.

 SMOKING ON CAMPUS

 Howard Community College is a smoke and tobacco free environment.
 Therefore, smoking and the use of tobacco products is prohibited.
 The following smoke and tobacco free policy applies to all members of the college community including but not limited to students, faculty, staff, parents, visitors, contractors, and vendors.
 Smoking and the use of tobacco products is prohibited on all college owned, leased, and controlled properties including parking lots and garages, and at all college-sponsored activities.
 Smoking is prohibited in all vehicles.
 Faculty, staff and students are expected to observe smoking and tobacco policies of neighboring organizations, facilities and adjacent neighborhoods.
 Every member of the HCC community shares responsibility for adhering to and respectfully communicating the smoke-free and tobacco-free policy.

 Smoking is defined as the lighting, burning or use of tobacco or any other material in any type of smoking device or equipment.